ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 - fixity "lists"

-This proposal also does not include extra commas in next **ordered structures**:
+This proposal does not cover structures in which the order of the elements matters, such as lists, tuples, and constraint tuples.

-- lists
-- tuples
-- costraint tuples

 Examples